What is Mocha?

 What is Mocha?
 Well, the quick answer most will give you is that it’s coffee with chocolate.
 But, there is actually a little more to it if you want a truly great mocha.

-Nowadays, when we walk into a Starbucks for our morning coffee fix, there seems to be a few dozen choices when it comes to what kind of coffee we want; if we want it “half-caff,” dark roasted, mocha, cappuccino, Frappuccino, espresso, or drip coffee.
+Nowadays, when we walk into a Starbucks for our morning coffee fix, there seems to be a few dozen choices when it comes to what kind of coffee we want.
+Some options are “half-caff,” dark roasted, mocha, cappuccino, Frappuccino, espresso, or drip coffee.

 And, then there’s what we want with it or on it: whipped cream, half and half, some cocoa powder, or maybe some sprinkled cinnamon on top.